stake-house/wagyu-installer/README.md

 # Stakehouse
 Stakehouse is an application aimed at lowering the technical bar to staking on Ethereum 2.0.

 Dubbed a 'one-click installer', it provides a clean UI automating the setup and management of all the infrastructure necessary to stake without the user needing to have any technical knowledge.

 ## Disclaimer
-This software is still very much experimental and should *only* be used on the pyrmont testnet by people who know what they are doing.
-DO NOT USE REAL ETH with Stakehouse (for now..) as it only runs on the pyrmont testnet.
-We hope to eventually support users of any type on mainnet, but we are still in developlpment.
-Thanks for your patience :)
+Stakehouse:
+ - only runs on Ubuntu (see below for more system requirements)
+ - is currently experimental - use at your own risk
+ - only runs on pyrmont (right now)
+ - does not currently do anything with real ETH or mainnet (__DO NOT USE REAL ETH__)

 ## Usage
-There are no releases currently.
+There are no releases yet.
 Please see Development section.

 ## Development
 ### Requirements